vidalab/documentation/source/includes/_download.md

 - Open browser and go to application: http://localhost:8080

 Note: Press Cmd+C to exit batch processes.
 For vida server, after exit, you need to execute "cd .." to get outside of bundle directory.

+## Upgrade

+When you upgrade your build, you need to retain the previous data directory.

+- After you download, rename your previous build into data directory (e.g. vida_data.)
+- Extract your new build.
+- Go inside vida_data directory, start mongodb database.
+On mac, start_db.sh.
+On windows, start_db.bat.
+- Go inside your new build directory, start Vida service.
+On mac, start_vida.sh, On windows, start_vida.bat.

+WARNING: Be cautious of deleting any folder.
+You may not able to recover your data.